-Continuously operating STS (Ship-to-Shore) cranes can trigger high peak loads on the grid as well as creating voltage and frequency fluctuations.
+Continuously operating STS cranes can trigger high peak loads on the grid as well as creating voltage and frequency fluctuations.
 The end result can be a blackout, leading to expensive downtime.
 In this application, ultracapacitors are used to provide peak power to the local grid, ensuring no blackouts occur.

 Ultracapacitor energy storage ensures a stable grid and enables continuous operation for STS cranes.

-Diesel engines powering port cranes need to be reliable and work under any weather conditions.
+The diesel engines powering port cranes need to be reliable and work under any weather conditions.
 However, often the lead-acid batteries, tasked with starting the large diesel engines, fail.
 Downtime is costly, so it's essential for crane operators to use every minute efficiently.
 Ultracapacitors can be used to start large diesel engines reliably even in the most difficult of conditions.
 The SkelStart Engine Start Module is designed for this exact application, making sure unplanned downtime is a thing of the past for port crane operators.